 Lack of floor space is a common problem in new builds and starter homes but that shouldn’t stop you from going all Christmassy in December.

 As indoor plants in general are enjoying a massive boost in popularity it is now also possible to find stunning trees in pots.

 Decorate them gently and place them in a corner, in the window or on the dining table.

 But pick a mini tree from a garden centre rather than the nearest supermarket.
 Splashing a few more dollars or pounds on a well-nourished tree grown by professionals pays off.

 The healthier looking the tree the greater the pleasure, and the longer it will last.

 3. The Pinecone – the perfect Coffee Table Accessory

 The pinecone is the cheapest (free) and one of the most charming “special effects” to help create a Christmas vibe.
-It works with christmas wreaths and pretty much everything – in the windowsill, hang it in a red ribbon from the centre of the curtain rail or on the kitchen table.
+It works with Christmas wreaths and pretty much everything.
+Hang it in a red ribbon from the centre of the curtain rail or place it on the kitchen table.

 4. The Wreath – How to welcome People into your Home at Christmas

 Is there anything more heart warming than when you arrive back after along day at the office to the Christmas wreath hanging on your front door?